hadley/adv-r/Function-operators.md

 ```

-which s a little harder to follow because the argument to `dot_every()` is far away from the function call.
+which is a little harder to follow because the argument to `dot_every()` is far away from the its call.
 That's sometimes called the [Dagwood sandwhich](http://en.wikipedia.org/wiki/Dagwood_sandwich) problem: you have too much filling (too many long arguments) between your slices of bread (parentheses).
 I've also tried to give my FOs names that you can read easily: delay by 1 (second), (print a) dot every 10 (invocations).
+The more clearly your code expresses your interent through function names, the easier it is for others (and future you) to understand the code.

-Two other tasks that FOs can help solve are:
+Two other tasks that you can solve with a behaviour FO are:

-* Log a time stamp and message to a file everytime a function is run:
+* Logging a time stamp and message to a file everytime a function is run:

     ```r